Gman-Superfly/AKIRA/foundations/TERMINOLOGY.md

 │  INTERPRETATIONS (how collapse/tension manifest in different contexts)│ │  ─────────────────────────────────────────────────────────────────────  │
 │                                                                         │
-│  These are NOT separate definitions — they are how the single Bayesian│ │  phenomenon appears when viewed through different lenses:             │ │                                                                         │ │  PID (Information Theory):                                             │
+│  These are NOT separate definitions; they are how the single Bayesian│ │  phenomenon appears when viewed through different lenses:             │ │                                                                         │ │  PID (Information Theory):                                             │